 This easy pork mince recipe, Yuk Sung, is one of my favourite go to, lighter options.
-I first discovered it when I was following the Slimming World plan and it’s been a favourite ever since.

 I’m not sure how authentic this Yuk Sung recipe, but it’s totally delicious.
 Flavourful and really quick, we all love it, hope you do too.

 How do you make Pork Mince Yuk Sung?

 Yuk Sung is a super simple midweek dish, that can be made in under 30 minutes.

 There is a fair bit of chopping to do but I have a little cheat to help me with this..
 I use an electric chopper to get the carrots really fine does make a difference to the texture of the Yuk Sung.
 I would recommend this Mini Food Chopper, its great for hidden vegetable dishes too like my Bolognese Recipe.